Fl1tzi/pulsemeeter-streamdeck/README.md

 `git clone https://github.com/Fl1tzi/pulsemeeter-streamdeck.git`

-Then go into the directory `pulsemeeter-streamdeck` and execute it using
+Finally go into the directory `pulsemeeter-streamdeck` and execute it using:

 `python3 __main__.py`

+---

 **If it gives you an error that it couldn't open the device, you should add the udev rules.**